 Help out-of-town guests by sharing your Art Prize experience by sharing your favorite entries online on social media on your Facebook page, Instagram, or TikTok.

 Many of the art installations create great photo ops too.

 Take a few moments and read about the artist, their statement for the piece, and what medium they used.

 Make sure that you also look at the piece up close for another perspective.

 Many times you will notice intricate details that you may have overlooked at first glance.

 Art Prize is an experience that is for a short period of time.
 Make the most of it and make memories.

 When is Art Prize in Grand Rapids?

-Art Prize takes place toward the last few weeks in September-beginning of October.
+Art Prize takes place toward the last few weeks in September through early October.